suzeeparker/FRDocs_dev01-suzee/Setup/fr0302_Setup-Hardening-Ubuntu.md

 nano /etc/issue.net
 ```

-2. - Add a warning message
+2. - Remove the "Ubuntu..." line and add the following warning message

 ```
 ************************************************************************